 The Privacy, Data Protection and Cybersecurity Law Review: Belgium

 The Belgian legislative and regulatory approach to privacy, data protection and cybersecurity is quite comprehensive.
-The most important legal provisions can be found in the following:
+The most important legal provisions can be found in the following documents:

 - Article 22 of the Belgian Constitution, which provides that everyone is entitled to the protection of his or her private and family life;

 - the Act of 28 November 2000 on Cybercrime;

 - the Act of 13 June 2005 on Electronic Communications (Electronic Communications Act);